Code-Institute-Submissions/SpudStar-milestone-four-project_MarResub/README.md

 - Despite to the majority of the code for this coming from Stripe, I ran the stripe_elements.js through the validator regardless.
 No errors to note came about

 ### Flake 8
 - I used Flake 8 to identify the vast majority of issues with the python code, There ended up being a lot purely due to python being very specific about indentation, line length, and whitespace.
+However the one part I was unable to fix were the long text string Allauth backends in settings.py as attempts to shorten the string resulted in the backends failing to work.
+This is a known error in my code.

 ### PEP8
 - I also used PEP8 to validate the python code to catch anything Flake8 missed.